OAGi/Score/docs/user_guide/index.rst

 2. Click on the ellipsis located next to a target aggregate node – the target node.

-3. Click on the “Reuse BIE” option.
+3. Click on the "Reuse BIE" option.

 4. In the pop-up dialog, all BIEs that can be used on the target node are displayed for selection (only production top-level BIEs that